pavithrnnnn/Edge_Auto-SearchBot/Readme.md

 ---
 ## 📌PROCEDURE
+&nbsp;
 - 1. Configure Mouse Coordinates:
-     Prior to executing the bot, determine the on-screen coordinates of the search bar in your browser.You can acheive this by running the "Test_cord.py" script first .The rules are simple
+     - Prior to executing the bot, determine the on-screen coordinates of the search bar in your browser.You can acheive this by running the "Test_cord.py" script first .The rules are simple
-     Place your mouse cursor on the edge browser location where it usually opens and run the "Test_cord.py",You will get the x,y Coordinates which is usex by the main script
+     - Place your mouse cursor on the edge browser location where it usually opens and run the "Test_cord.py",You will get the x,y Coordinates which is usex by the main script
-     Attached video for Reference 😁
+      - Attached video for Reference 😁
+     &nbsp;
 - 2. Update on the main code:
      Once you obtain the mouse coordinates
      - Open the main script.